stephenkeep/node-red-contrib-chromecast/README.md

 - **Port**, `msg.port` or `msg.payload.port` the port of the device (if not given default <code>8009</code> will be used).
 - **Media Url**, `msg.url` or `msg.payload.url` url to a media file which should be cast to the cast device.
 For a chromecast this chould be a media or a viideo file.
 For a Google Home device without a display this could only a audio file.
 - **Media Type**, `msg.contentType` or `msg.payload.contentType` the content type (mime type) of the file in the url.
 This property is required if a url is given.
 Could also be defined in the configuration of the node.
+- **Media Type**, `msg.contentType` or `msg.payload.contentType` the content type (mime type) of the file in the url.
+This property is required if a url is given.
+Could also be defined in the configuration of the node.
+- **Image Url**, `msg.imageUrl` or `msg.payload.imageUrl` url to a image file which represents the artwork for the url which should be cast to the cast device.
+For a chromecast this should be an image file.
+For a Google Home device without a display this is irrelevant.
 - **Message**, `msg.message` or `msg.payload.message` a text which should be send to the google tts engine to convert to a mp3 file.
 - **Language**, `msg.language` or `msg.payload.language` the language which should be used for conveting the message to the media file.
 - **Volume**, `msg.volume` or `msg.payload.volume` the volume should be set.